-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - that 'Amble Links First School is a happy, safe and welcoming place, where pupils are at the centre of everything we do'.
+- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - Our school vision states that we want our school to be 'safe, happy, hard-working and welcoming....'
+This is at the core of the work of the school.
+The safety of pupils and adults is of the utmost importance and is reflected in all of our policies, procedures and working practices.